Explorations

 As soon as my initial "Cool—it works" impression wore off—after I first solved the set's microphony problem reducing the AF-strip gain and then finding that only my Sylvania-made 6F7 was microphonic and my RCA 6F7s weren't such that I switched over to using an RCA 6F7"as I kept fiddling with my operating Figure 2 implementation, I encountered a problem: The 6F7 triode was noisy—continuous-frying/fizzing/popping-class noisy, noise that was all-too-noticeable even beneath and within my antenna system's high noise floor at 80 meters.
 All three of my RCA-made 6F7s exhibited the problem; the overly-microphonic Sylvania 6F7 stayed in its box.

 20251019: Multiple experiments proved that the noise was confined to the 6F7 triode section.
 With AF drive from the pentode detector disconnected from the triode, the triode was still noisy—even with the set's REGENERATION control turned all the way down (pretty much factoring out detector-cathode-current variations as the noise source).
 The noise continued unchanged with the triode's control grid shorted to common.
 Shorting the 6F7 cathode to common; biasing the triode with a 1.5-V dry cell; powering the 6F7 cathode from a floating (unconnected to common) 6.3-V ac supply—no change in the noise.
-I briefly rebuit the circuit with a 6AZ8 subbed for the 6F7—noise gone.
+I briefly rebuilt the circuit with a 6AZ8 subbed for the 6F7—noise gone.
 I briefly bolted one ear of an octal socket to the receiver tin and flying-wires-connected in a 6C5, its cathode connected to the 6F7 cathode and its heater in series with the 6F7 heater for heating from the set's 13.5-ish-V dc heater supply, as a substitute for the 6F7 triode.
 Noise gone.
 And feeding the 41 AF amplifier directly, the 6F7's remote-cutoff pentode operating as regenerative detector proved itself to be frying/fizzing/popping-noise-free.

 (At about this point, having proven both that the 41 as voltage amplifier worked well and then some, and that the detector was usable even with direct antenna-system feed via that 20-pF capacitance to its cathode, I removed the 41, replaced its 6-pin socket with an octal socket, and reinstalled my standard dual-triode-based one-triode-as-RF-buffer-and-the-other-as-first-AF-amp circuitry—this time with a 12AH7GT instead of a 6C8G or 12SC7.)